Cuckqueaning

 In practice

 Expression ranges from private fantasy and dirty talk to negotiated open arrangements.
 Common forms include the cuckquean watching, selecting or vetting the other woman, being nearby during an encounter, or simply hearing about it afterward.
 Many couples keep it as a shared erotic narrative with no third party at all.
-The interest blends voyeurism and exhibitionism with dominance/submission, and overlaps with tease-and-denial and degradation-kink on the humiliation side, and with compersion and consensual non-monogamy on the affirming side.
+The interest blends voyeurism and exhibitionism with dominance/submission, and overlaps with tease and denial and degradation play on the humiliation side, and with compersion and consensual non-monogamy on the affirming side.

 Psychology

 Commentators describe several overlapping drivers: compersion (pleasure taken in a partner's pleasure); the eroticisation of jealousy, where a controlled "sting" heightens arousal; the pull of taboo; and either relinquishing or, conversely, directing control.
-Some cuckqueans frame the role as submissive, others as empowering precisely because they author and stage-manage the scenario: a tension explored in popular psychological commentary.
+Some cuckqueans frame the role as submissive, edging toward the surrender of a total power exchange; others describe it as empowering precisely because they author and stage-manage the scenario.
+That tension is explored in popular psychological commentary.
 As with cuckolding, these accounts are largely descriptive; rigorous causal research specific to the female mirror is sparse.

 Prevalence & culture